strukt93/cas-service-ticket/README.md

 The `validateST()` function takes the CAS URL, service URL, Service Ticket, and callback function as input and calls the callback function with either `(bool, JSON)`, where bool reflects the validity of the supplied Service Ticket with either `true` or `false`, and JSON is the returned JSON response from the server.
-If bool is false (ticket is invalid), an error message is returned instead of the JSON reponse.
+If bool is `false` for any reason, an error message is returned instead of the JSON response.